mrengy/vanguard-history/README.md

 <a name="composer-update" href="https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies">Run `composer install`</a> in the command line to install the plugins the site uses.
 Note that the syntax may vary depending on how you installed Composer - you may need to use either `composer install` or `php composer.phar install`.

+If in the command line, you see `Could not open input file`, followed by an error, there was likely a problem with the script that installs the GravityForms plugin.
+You can try to install it by using one of the two following methods:

+1. In the command line, run `wp gf install --key=283af92393f339347c5e7f6aa889e0cc`
+1. Download [the .zip file of the GravityForms plugin from Basecamp](https://3.basecamp.com/5067876/buckets/22032865/uploads/4596222685), [Open the WordPress Admin from Local](https://localwp.com/help-docs/local-features/using-one-click-admin/), log in and go to the Plugins page, and [upload the gravityforms.zip file from the WordPress admin](https://www.wonderplugin.com/wordpress-tutorials/how-to-manually-install-a-wordpress-plugin-zip-file/).

 Activate all the plugins by [running](https://developer.wordpress.org/cli/commands/plugin/activate/) `wp plugin activate --all` in the command line or opening WordPress Admin for your local installation, logging in, and navigating to the `plugins` page.

 #### Migrate database and uploads from production to local